JAMS Denver is located in Denver and serves Colorado and the Rocky Mountain West

 John Chase

-John Chase’s experience spans 30 years of civil litigation in state and federal courts.
-From 1999 through 2024, his practice involved litigation, arbitration and appeals focused in Colorado and Wyoming, but also involving cases venued from Montana to Arizona and from Idaho to Missouri.
+John Chase’s experience spans 30 years of litigating a wide range of civil matters in state and federal courts.
+From 1999 through 2024, his practice involved litigation, arbitration and appeals focused on cases pending in Colorado and Wyoming, but also including cases venued throughout the Mountain West and Midwest regions of the United States.

 • claims for uninsured and underinsured motorist coverage;